 We, modern adults, have many things in common: our love for beautiful sunsets, a weird uncle, and our unending search for a better wifi signals, to name a few.
 Another thing we have in common—lower back pain.
 Eight out of 10 adults will experience back pain at some point.
 It's as they say, the common struggle often caused by excessive sitting that bonds us as a people.

-The following stretches are pretty great at easing back pain or helping prevent it.
+The following are good ways to stretch your back.
+These lumbar spine stretches are also pretty great at easing back pain or helping prevent it.
 Doing these every day got rid of my back pain, though granted, my plight wasn't chronic.
-However, these do work if you're harboring a little resentment on your lower back, I recommend you add this as part of your daily bodily care.
+However, these do work if you're harboring a little resentment in your lower back, I recommend you add this as part of your daily bodily care.
 Remember, your back muscles need attention.
 A relationship can't survive on neglect.

 5 tension-releasing lower back stretches to do on your chair